 - maintaining an attitude of 'it could happen here' where safeguarding is concerned.
-Thinking the unthinkable. - identifying concerns early, providing help for children/learners, promoting children/learner's welfare, and preventing concerns from escalating. - providing a safe environment in which children/learners can flourish. - knowing what to do if a child/learner tells them they are being abused, exploited, or neglected. - being able to reassure victims that they are being taken seriously and that they will be supported and kept safe. - recognising the barriers for children/learners when wanting to raise a concern (verbal or non-verbal). - identifying children/learners who may benefit from early help, (providing support as soon as a problem emerges) and the part they play in these support plans. - raising any concerns for a child/learner following the schools safeguarding policies and procedures - being aware of local authority referral processes and supporting social workers and other agencies following any referral. - adhering to Teachers' Standards 2012 that teachers should safeguard children's wellbeing and maintain public trust in the teaching profession as part of their professional duties. - being aware of systems within school which support safeguarding e.g., safeguarding policies and procedures, behaviour policy, code of conduct, CME, PMOE, AIE. - attending regular safeguarding and child protection training. - recognising that children missing education can act as a vital warning sign to a range of safeguarding issues including neglect, sexual abuse, and child sexual and criminal exploitation. - reading and understanding Part One, Part Five and Annexe B of Keeping Children Safe in Education.
+Thinking the unthinkable. - identifying concerns early, providing help for children/learners, promoting children/learner's welfare, and preventing concerns from escalating. - providing a safe environment in which children/learners can flourish, this includes creating a culture where children/learners can speak out or share their concerns with staff. - knowing what to do if a child/learner tells them they are being abused, exploited, or neglected. - being able to reassure victims that they are being taken seriously and that they will be supported and kept safe. - recognising the barriers for children/learners when wanting to raise a concern (verbal or non-verbal). - identifying children/learners who may benefit from early help, (providing support as soon as a problem emerges, at any point in a child's life) and the part they play in these support plans. - raising any concerns for a child/learner following the schools safeguarding policies and procedures - being aware of local authority referral processes and supporting social workers and other agencies following any referral. - adhering to Teachers' Standards 2012 that teachers should safeguard children's wellbeing and maintain public trust in the teaching profession as part of their professional duties. - being aware of systems within school which support safeguarding e.g., safeguarding policies and procedures, behaviour policy, code of conduct, CME, PMOE, AIE. - attending regular safeguarding and child protection training. - recognising that children missing education can act as a vital warning sign to a range of safeguarding issues including neglect, sexual abuse, and child sexual and criminal exploitation.

+• reading and understanding Part One, Part Five and Annexe B of Keeping Children Safe in Education.